jinayshah7/jinayshah7.github.io/_posts/2020-10-28-bachelors.markdown

 In the first three years, I managed to read 170 books.
 It was a combination of Kindle, physical books, and audiobooks.
 I did have a social life but I spent most of my free time reading.
 It was a combination of books being a good source of wisdom and my own hunger for knowledge & exposure to the outer world.

 Apart from books, I also liked listening to podcasts and getting new perspectives every day.
-Most of my podcasts are psychology, finance, economics, fiction, etc. I'll write dedicated posts to mention all the podcasts I listen.
+Most of my podcasts are psychology, finance, economics, fiction, etc. I'll write dedicated posts to mention all the podcasts I listen and books I loved.
 For now, my favorite is Planet Money.

 It was good times, I learned a lot during these 4 years and my college had nothing to do with it.
 That's all I wanted to write here.